lukelbro/scan/readme.md

 ```
 ![stability_example.png](stability_example.png)

-By default the function `a0 - a1` is used.
+By default, the function `a0 - a1` is used.
 A custom function can also be used e.g `sc.plot_stability(a0-a2)`

 ## Fitting Routines
-Basic fitting routines for fitting oscillatory data and gaussian peaks are included.
+Basic fitting routines for fitting oscillatory data and Gaussian peaks are included.
 The best fit values `p0` and variance matrix `varMatrix` can be accessed through a scan object i.e.

 ### Gaussian
 $$